chavesrodolfo/Emaily/README.md

 ## Deploy

-It is running in Heroku.
+It is running at Heroku.
 Just commit and push to master configured there.

+## Commands

+* Setting heroku repository `heroku git:remote -a emaily-api`
+* Push and Deploy `git push heroku master`
+* Open URI `heroku open`

 ## Demo